Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy

 A very simplistic approach is now used to estimate the effects of dispersive corrections with our linear and quadratic fits on two specific observables: the nuclear charge density~\cite{Horowitz:2012tj,Abrahamyan:2012gp} and the Coulomb Sum Rule~\cite{Morgenstern:2001jt}.

-Coulomb corrections stem from multi-photons exchange between the incoming lepton probe and the target nucleus, with $2\gamma$ being the dominant contribution due to the low electromagnetic coupling constant $\alpha = 1/137$.
+Coulomb corrections stem from multi-photons exchange between the incoming lepton probe and the target nucleus, with $2\gamma$ being the dominant contribution from higher powers of the $Z\alpha$ terms (with the electromagnetic coupling constant $\alpha = 1/137$).
 To accurately estimate these effects, one should take into account the continuous change of the incident beam energy while the particle is approaching the nucleus.
 In practice, one assumes a constant Coulomb field to estimate these effects and applies an effective global shift of the incident and outgoing beam energies as described in Section~\ref{sec:intro}.
-Note that one should use the average Coulomb potential $|V_C|=\int\rho(r)|V_C|(r)d^3r/Z|e|$ instead of the potential at the origin of the nucleus $|V_C(0)|$~\cite{Gueye:1999mm}.
+Note that one should use the averaged Coulomb potential $|V_C|=\int\rho(r)|V_C|(r)d^3r/Z|e|$ instead of the potential at the origin of the nucleus $|V_C(0)|$~\cite{Gueye:1999mm}.